dtlam2601/Data-engineering-zoomcamp/week_5_batch_processing/README.md

   ```

 #### 5.4.2 GroupBy in Spark
+Two stages: GroupBy and Reshuffling
 * How GroupBy works internally
+  - Executor filter group each partition --> Sub-results
 * Shuffling
+  - Sub-results are reshuffling by the same key and combine into one

 #### 5.4.3 Joins in Spark
 * Joining two large tables